Updated June 28, 2021

-The U.S. Embassy in Belgrade aims to process cases as soon as practicable.
-However, appointment availability is extremely limited and there will likely to be increased wait times for such services due to substantial backlogs.
+We aim to process cases as soon as practicable, however, appointment availability is extremely limited and there will be increased wait times for services due to substantial backlogs.
 The health and safety of our workforce and customers will remain paramount.
 We are unable to provide a specific date for when we return to processing at pre-COVID workload levels.
 Please monitor this website for the latest information regarding the status of our operations.